sunmeadowshoa/sunmeadowshoa.github.io/index.md

 # Welcome

 Welcome to the Sun Meadows Homeowners' Association website.
-Whether you are looking for a new home and are considering our neighborhood or already have a home in Sun Meadows, we hope you will find this website to be a valuable source of information.
+Whether you are looking for a new home in College Station, TX and are considering our neighborhood or already have a home in Sun Meadows, we hope you will find this website to be a valuable source of information.

 # Declarations and Covenants